grrywlsn/plexify/README.md

 - Uses the most comprehensive search method
 - Applies similarity scoring to find the best match
 - Used as a last resort when other methods don't find matches

+## Matching issues

+If you run into issues where plexify will not match a song that you know is in your Plex library, [please raise an issue in this repo](https://github.com/grrywlsn/plexify/issues), and include:

+- the artist name and track name from Spotify
+- the artist name and track name from your Plex

+Please copy/paste them **exactly** as they appear in each source, so that the matching can be tested.